mroshan454/Replicating-ViT-Research-Paper/README.md

 ![All together](images/Entire_ViT_in_Code.png)
 ![All together](images/Whole_ViT_in_PyTorch_Code.png)

+Now we have replicated an Entire ViT Architecture in PyTorch!!!🤩🥳

 ## B. Pretrained ViT Fine-tuning

 Given that training from scratch with only ~500 images per class led to underfitting (compared to millions of images in the original paper), I fine-tuned a pretrained ViT model on the same dataset.
 This significantly improved accuracy and stability in predictions.